As a designer, I get asked all to frequently about either designing a low maintenance and or modern/contemporary garden – but what really are these?

 The key component here is that all these gardens have more artificial landscaping imposed on them.
 The aim being to create zones for different parts of the garden, there will be well defined seating areas, planting areas, places for design features, the addition of raised borders, paths to define and compartmentalise an area etc. Modern, Geometric, Minimalist, Contemporary and Courtyard gardens all fit into this category.

 These gardens feel as though these have evolved over time and are not just created.
 Often there is little in the way of a formal shape, the lawns look more like areas that have been cut out of the borders to create places to sit.
-Romantic, Natural, Wildlife and Cottage gardens fit this format and are discussed in next weeks post.
+Romantic, Natural, Wildlife and Cottage gardens fit this format see Natural Gardens.

 Themed gardens require dedicated (more expert) owners.
 The planting and style the garden takes is usually inspired by a certain part of the world.
 The owner reproduces that in the garden.
 As such, these gardens require a lot of input as often the plants used are not native, which means they need more help to thrive in a foreign climate.